A Review of Standards for Pedestrian Slip Resistance Testing

 The rubber the pendulum uses to simulate shoe heels or bare feet can be hard or soft, with appropriate safety standards for each.
 Hard rubber is obviously not a good medium for representing bare feet.
 Soft, flexible media (like skin) can flow around the micro-rough features of a surface that give it good wet slip resistance when hard media (standard shoe soles) are concerned.
 Therefore a swimming pool deck, for instance, should be tested with soft rubber as well as a hard rubber to see what the real-world slip resistance will be for people wearing shoes as well as people walking barefoot.

 The pendulum is also used in the test for Sustainable Slip Resistance established by McDonalds Restaurants after years of research.
-This test assess how durable wet slip resistance of flooring is likely to be after many pedestrians have walked it.
-Another use of the pendulum is for dry testing of gym floors used for basketball, volleyball, etc.
+This test assesses how durable wet slip resistance of flooring is likely to be after many pedestrians have walked it.
+Another use of the pendulum is for dry testing of gym floors used for basketball, volleyball, etc. in ASTM F2772.